ffernandes5169/TERRA-Brasilis/README.md

-# 🌎 Project TERRA Brasilis
+# 🌎 Project TERRA Brasiles
 *A nature-based solution for land regeneration, powered by NASA's Terra satellite data.*

 ---